 132. I don't think anyone had any possessions.
 The only things that people had were cigarettes.
-By that time I was smoking, Secondary Institutions - to be published later but I wasn't allowed any cigarettes because I was too young.
+By that time I was smoking, having been held down for two weeks solid and forced to smoke by other girls at Lendrick Muir, but I wasn't allowed any cigarettes because I was too young.